BanementI/random-repos/README.md

 - [Security Tools](https://tools.tldr.run/) - Tools for hackers and builders.
 - [scrapers](https://github.com/cassidoo/scrapers) - List of web scrapers, 2018.
 - [How To Be God of Mirror Links](https://github.com/Drovosek01/how-to-be-god-of-mirror-links/blob/master/docs/en-US/files-hostings-list.md) - Become god.
 Of mirror links.
+- [Square](https://square.github.io/) - A company that has contributed a dozen open source apps.
+Or something like that.
+- [Netflix](https://netflix.github.io/) - Netflix relies on open source software to run it's service.
+This is what they use.

 ### Downloaders
 - [gallery-dl](https://github.com/mikf/gallery-dl/) - Command-line program to download image-galleries and -collections from several image hosting sites.